Select a project

 The Full Verify will read back all files.

 Both verification will work automatically if the media was created using YoYottaID.
 If the media was created using another system then the verify will look for md5sums.txt files in each folder.

 If the source hasn't been created using YoYotta then the Quick Verify will read all the files and create a checksum.
 This is useful if you think a source drive may be corrupted as you can test for this before starting the job.

 Connect a drive or tape

 Add as a source to YoYottaID, click the refresh button to start tape indexing, then when indexing is complete click the database icon at the bottom of the screen.

 The main video, audio and metadata files are shown in the table and you can search and export using the asset menu button.
 If the drive or tape was created onset using YoYotta then it will have embedded MD5 metadata.
 This means that you can reverify using the original camera checksums.
 Also you can make MD5, ALE or CSV files at any time in the future.

 YoYotta LTFS + LTO Tapes

-The database will include all the LTO tape metadata as well as the information for video, audio and metadata files.
+The database will include all the LTO tape metadata as well as the information for common video, audio and metadata files.
+Other files will not be shown, but they are still copied.

 Moving media metadata to a new project

 Add a new project, select the old project, select the media and click Move Media to current Project.

 This can be useful if media is indexed into the wrong project.